-Miley Cyrus' "I Would Die For You" Lyrics Are Definitely About Liam Hemsworth
+Miley Cyrus Dropped "I Would Die For You" & The Lyrics Are Def About Liam Hemsworth

 After many months of anticipation and waiting, Miley Cyrus's new studio album, Younger Now, is finally here.
 The hype surrounding the album has been pretty huge, especially considering how the singer's last major release was her Bangerz album in 2013 (unless you count Miley Cyrus & Her Dead Petz, which I don't because it was a surprise and free).
 Of course, now that the album is available for fans everywhere, people are listening to the new songs and thinking about the meanings behind her lyrics.
 One major question we all have now is: Who are the lyrics to "I Would Die For You" about?